Pennsylvania Railroad class J28

 The Pennsylvania Railroad's class J28 comprised two experimental 2-6-2 "Prairie" type steam locomotives.

 History

-In 1905, the Pennsylvania Railroad needed a better steam locomotive than the class E 4-4-2 "Atlantic" type, which were incresingly became obsolescent in the face of heavier traffic and locomotive design development.
+In 1905, the Pennsylvania Railroad needed a better steam locomotive than the class E 4-4-2 "Atlantic" type, which were increasingly becoming obsolescent in the face of heavier traffic and locomotive design development.
 Therefore, the railroad ordered six experimental locomotives, with two 2-6-2s from Alco-Schenectady being among the lot.
 With one each being allocated to the Fort Wayne and Pittsburgh divisions, they were tested extensively and failed in railroad service.
 However, they were still on the roster by 1924.